amnshrestha/openFace-mac-installation-wiki/Command-line-arguments.md

    `-simscale <float>` scale of the face for similarity alignment (default 0.7)

    `-simsize <int>` width and height of image in pixels when similarity aligned (default 112)

+   `-nomask` forces the aligned face output images to not be masked out

    `-g` output images should be grayscale (for saving space)